 G3.
 Do individuals enjoy personal social freedoms, including choice of marriage partner and size of family, protection from domestic violence, and control over appearance?
 1 / 4

 Women suffer significant legal and economic discrimination, and sexual and gender-based violence are widespread.
-However, impunity for perpetrators remains a problem, and when it is prosecuted, rape is routinely reclassified as indecent assault.
+Impunity for perpetrators also remains a problem, and when it is prosecuted, rape is routinely reclassified as indecent assault.
 Costly medical certificates are often essential for convictions, yet are beyond the means of victims who are impoverished.

 G4.
 Do individuals enjoy equality of opportunity and freedom from economic exploitation?
 2 / 4

-Despite efforts by the government in recent years to counter the phenomenon, child labor is a frequent problem, particularly in the cocoa industry.
-Human trafficking is prohibited by the new constitution, however government programs for victims of trafficking—often children—are inadequate.
+Despite efforts by the government and international industries in recent years to counter the phenomenon, child labor is a frequent problem, particularly in the cocoa industry.
+Human trafficking is prohibited by the new constitution, but government programs for victims of trafficking—often children—are inadequate.